maleck13/integration-controller/doc/trying-it-out.md

 # Overview

-This document will walk you through trying out the integration controller.
+This document will walk you through trying out the integration controller and enabling an integration.

 - We will use an integreatly cluster
 - setup a user namespace